Check out our current Travel Advisory for local travel restrictions including COVID-19 related guidelines.

 Additional Museum and Gallery Information:

-Northwest Coast Salish tribes history and culture are celebrated in the new permanent exhibit at Whatcom Museum in Bellingham with People of the Sea and Cedar.
+Northwest Coast Salish tribes history and culture are celebrated in the new permanent exhibit at the Whatcom Museum Lightcatcher building in Downtown Bellingham with People of the Sea and Cedar.

-On the south side of Bellingham Bay, the historic Fairhaven District is home to numerous art galleries featuring pottery, woodworking, glass, and painting, as well as, a unique Pharmacy Museum.
+On the south side of Bellingham Bay, the historic Fairhaven District is home to numerous art galleries including Artwood and Peter James Photography Gallery.

 Bellingham’s Big Rock Sculpture Garden, a 2.5-acre city park, also features more than 35 permanent works by distinguished international and local artists.